AlexWei21/Pandemic-Early-Warning/README.md

 # HG-DCM: History Guided Deep Compartmental Model for Early Pandemic Forecasting
-This repository is the official implementation of "[HG-DCM: History Guided Deep Compartmental Model for Early Pandemic Forecasting]()" based on the official implementation of [DELPHI](https://github.com/COVIDAnalytics/DELPHI)
+This repository is the official implementation of "[HG-DCM: History Guided Deep Compartmental Model for Early Pandemic Forecasting]()" based on the official implementation of [DELPHI](https://github.com/COVIDAnalytics/DELPHI).
+The data used to train HG-DCM is from [Pandemic-Database]() that includes data from current and past pandemics.

 ## Abstract
 ![architecture](/architecture.png)